LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 indicator: both
 ---

 A question interaction is interactive and meant to be answered by the user.

+### Types of questions

 The different types of question interactions available are:

 - **Multiple Choice**.
 A simple and standard multiple choice question allowing the user to select from a list of predefined answers (although the automation can be configured to respond to answers not appearing in the list through the use of [entities](intent-builder-entities.html)).